lawcompany/law_talk_neural_model_helper/README.md

 ```

 The command above should train the models according to the `parameters/model_parameters.json`, then save models at `results` dir.

-If any error bothers you, please contact me (please refer to the email addresses above).
-I tried to cover all possible exceptions, but if it bothered you, my bad; terribly sorry about that.

 ### Evaluation (After the Training is Done)
 ```bash